dominicstop/react-native-ios-adaptive-modal/README.md

 <br>

-Due to the quirks described in the previous bullet points, each snapping point must be unique (no repeats or duplicates), and their corresponding computed percentage must change, either increasing or decreasing consistently in one direction.
+Due to the quirks described in the previous bullet points, it is recommended that each snapping point be unique (no repeats or duplicates), and their corresponding computed percentage must change—either increasing or decreasing consistently in one direction.

 - **Example 01**: A “left to right” modal’s snap points must continually move to the right; i.e. the layout that the snapping points defined must change it’s width and/or increment its horizontal position, such that the modal’s `CGRect.maxX` (rightmost edge) increases continuously.<br><br>
 - **Example 02**: A “bottom to top” modal’s snap points must continually move towards the top; i.e the layout that the snapping points defined must change either it’s height, and/or increment its vertical position, such that the modal’s `CGRect.minY` (topmost edge) increases continuously.<br><br>
 - **Example 03**: A “right to left” modal’s snap points must continually move to the left; i.e. the layout that the snapping points defined must change it’s width and/or decrement it’s horizontal position, such that the modal's `CGRect.minX` (leftmost edge) decreases continuously.<br><br>
-- **Example 04**: A “top to bottom” modal’s snap points must continually move to the bottom; i.e. the layout that the snapping points defined must change it’s height and/or decrement it’s horizontal position, such that the modal's `CGRect.minX` (leftmost edge) decreases continuously.
+- **Example 04**: A “top to bottom” modal’s snap points must continually move to the bottom; i.e. the layout that the snapping points defined must change it’s height and/or decrement it’s horizontal position, such that the modal's `CGRect.minX` (leftmost edge) decreases continuously.<br><br>
+- **Summary**: You can think of `adaptive-modal` as a very limited/naive "range interpolator" (e.g. something like `lerp`).
+Because of this, the values in the "range" (in this case, the snapping points) must be continuous in one direction only, otherwise the resulting interpolated value (e.g. the position of the modal) will be invalid.

 <br><br>